Things to see and do when visiting Darwin

-We know Touristing is hard work so be sure to take a break.
+We know Touristing is hard work so be sure to take a break and relax.

 Keep cool at the Waterfront

-Swim in the safe (crocodile-free) swimming lagoon, Kayak around the lagoon, bounce and dive from the Big Buoy fun park or ride the waves in the waterfront wave pool.
+Swim in the crocodile-free lagoon, kayak around the lagoon, bounce and dive from the Big Buoy fun park or ride the waves in the waterfront wave pool.
 The waterfront is a great place to chill out and keep cool in the tropics.

 Catch a spectacular Top End sunset from an ocean vantage point by taking one of the cruises that leave Stokes Hill Wharf every evening.